 You can deduct some or all of the cost of these items from your profits before paying tax, which will reduce your tax bill.

-The annual investment allowance (AIA) for sole traders, partners and limited companies has been temporarily increased to £1m until December 2021.
-This is applied to the portion of a company's tax period before 1 January 2022.
-The AIA is £200,000 for the portion of the tax period on or after 1 January 2022
+The annual investment allowance (AIA) for sole traders, partners and limited companies has been temporarily increased to £1m until March 2023.
+This is applied to the portion of a company's tax period from 1 January 2022.

 You can also use the 'writing down allowance' for assets that fall outside the AIA rules.